s3rvac/retdec-rust/README.md

 The library is **at the beginning of its development** and its state is **pre-alpha** (**highly experimental**).

+## Documentation

+An automatically generated API documentation will be available after the first version is released.

 ## License

 Licensed under either of